 Do I absorb hair coloring/dye through my skin?

 Under normal conditions, the amount of dye that is absorbed by the healthy skin of the scalp is small.

 The amount that can be absorbed depends on the health of the skin, the levels (dose) of active ingredients, the area exposed (how much skin comes in contact with the solutions) and how often you use it.
 The low levels of hair dye usually absorbed through the skin after application, are removed from your body in the urine.
 If used as recommended by the manufacturer, this small amount is not thought to be enough to cause a problem for the developing baby.

 Before I knew I was pregnant, I had my hair dyed.
 Could this increase my risk for birth defects?

-There are no good studies on using hair dye, hair perms, or hair relaxers during human pregnancy.
-Specific to hair dye, in animal studies with exposure levels 100 times higher than what would normally be used in humans, experts did not identify a risk to human pregnancy.
-It is thought that only a small amount of any product applied to your scalp would be absorbed into your blood and therefore, little would be able to get to the developing baby.
-The data in animals, along with the poor absorption through the skin, makes hair treatment in pregnancy unlikely to be of high concern.
+There are no studies on the effect of hair dye, hair perms, or hair relaxers during human pregnancy.
+Studies in laboratory animals exposed to dyes 100 times higher than normally used in humans, do not suggest a risk to human pregnancy.
+Any of these products applied to the scalp could be absorbed in small amounts and be minimally found in the blood.
+Therefore, little would be able to get to the developing baby under normal use.

 I have my hair straightened every two months.
 Can I continue this into pregnancy?